tylerweitzman/Makestagram-Swift/P18-Improving-Timeline/content.md

 > Open _Main.storyboard_ and connect the outlet of the TableView's delegate to the `TimelineViewController`:
 >
 > ![image](table_view_delegate.png)
+> Note that we could have also connected this delegate in our code itself with the `.delegate` attribute

 ##Initializing and storing the TimelineComponent